 From 1982 to 1986, Professor Malkiel served as the founding master of Dean Mathey College, one of Princeton’s six residential colleges.

-Professor Malkiel is a trustee of the Woodrow Wilson National Fellowship Foundation and chair of the COFHE Assembly.
+Professor Malkiel is a trustee of the Woodrow Wilson National Fellowship Foundation and a commissioner of the Middle States Commission on Higher Education.